Outsourcing Adjudication to Strategic Jurors: Computational experiments

 Our goal in this section is to justify that appropriate selection of the payment parameters can lead to correct adjudication in practice, even though Lemma~\ref{lem:mirror} shows the co-existence of both good and bad equilibria.
 The key property that favours good equilibria more often is that, in practice, jurors are on average closer to being well-informed than misinformed.
 Formally, this means that $\frac{1}{n}\cdot \sum_{i\in [n]}{f_i(x)} > 1/2$ for every $x>0$.

 Due to the lack of initial feedback, it is natural to assume that agents start their interaction by putting some small effort and convert their signal to a vote.
 We claim that this, together with their tendency to being well-informed, is enough to lead to probably correct adjudication despite strategic behaviour.
-We provide evidence for this claim through the following experiment.
+We provide evidence for this claim through the following experiment implementing the scenario we considered in Section~\ref{sec:lp}.

 We have $n$ agents, a $\rho$-fraction of whom are well-informed and the rest are misinformed.
 Agent $i$'s effort function is $f_i(x)=1-\frac{e^{-x}}{2}$ if she is well-informed and $f_i(x)=\frac{e^{-x}}{2}$ if she is misinformed.
-We consider two different payment functions, both defined using a parameter $\omega>0$: \begin{itemize} \item $p(x)=\omega$ if $x\geq 1/2$ and $p(x)=0$, otherwise. \item $p(x)=\frac{\omega}{xn}$ if $x\geq 1/2$ and $p(x)=-\frac{\omega}{xn}$, otherwise. \end{itemize} With the first payment function, each agent gets a payment of $\omega$ if her vote is in the majority, while she gets no payment otherwise.
+We consider the minimal payment functions, defined as the solution of the linear program detailed in the last section, parameterized by the fraction $x$ of agents intended to vote for the ground truth.
+A small subset of these payment functions can be seen in \cref{fig:minimal_payments}.
+In addition, we consider two different payment functions, both defined using a parameter $\omega>0$: \begin{itemize} \item $p(x)=\omega$ if $x\geq 1/2$ and $p(x)=0$, otherwise. \item $p(x)=\frac{\omega}{xn}$ if $x\geq 1/2$ and $p(x)=-\frac{\omega}{xn}$, otherwise. \end{itemize} With the first payment function, each agent gets a payment of $\omega$ if her vote is in the majority, while she gets no payment otherwise.
 With the second payment, the agents in the majority share an award of $\omega$, while the agents in the minority share a loss of $\omega$.
 Notice that both payment functions satisfy the conditions of \cref{lem:simple}.
 We will refer to them as {\em threshold} and {\em award/loss sharing} payment functions, respectively.